paulh002/sdrberry/lvgl/docs/CONTRIBUTING.md

 Join LVGL's community and leave your footprint in the library!

-There are a lot of ways to contribute to LVGL even if you are are new to the library or even new to programming.
+There are a lot of ways to contribute to LVGL even if you are new to the library or even new to programming.

 It might be scary to make the first step but you have nothing to be afraid of.
 A friendly and helpful community is waiting for you.
 Get to know like-minded people and make something great together.